Oxford's Oldest New Quarter

 The Heritage and Education Centre

-The Oxford Castle Unlocked visitor attraction allows the Oxford Castle buildings to tell their own stories.
+The Oxford Castle & Prison visitor attraction allows the Oxford Castle buildings to tell their own stories.
 Visitors can learn about the real people and events from the castle site's turbulent past and uncover its dark secrets.

 The Malmaison Hotel Oxford, has taken up residency in the former prison.
 The hotel has been designed to retain many of the prison's original features.
 Three cells have been knocked into one to form bedrooms, carefully done to provide luxury and amenity, whilst still retaining many of the original features including the wooden cell doors and spy holes.